thalaivar-subu/auction-bidder-system/README.md

 AD Request Auction System

-Create an auction system which can auction bids and select the winning bid such that it always responds before a specific time interval.
+Created an auction system which can auction bids and select the winning bid such that it always responds before a specific time interval.

 ![Alt text](images/auction diagram.png?raw=true "Overall Diagram")